canonical/github-runner-image-builder-operator/docs/how-to/configure-revision-history.md

 --config openstack-user-name=$OPENSTACK_USERNAME
 ```

-The example above would keep two revisions of the image before deletion.
+The example above would keep the two most recent revisions of the image before deletion.